 Flowers, who holds a Bachelor of Science in Electrical Engineering from New Mexico State University and a Master of Science in Electrical Engineering from The Johns Hopkins University, has in-depth knowledge of modern telecommunications, networking, circuit and packet switching, digital multiplexing, digital signal processing, and a wide range of voice and data communications.
 He has extensive experience in wireless communications systems and their complex architectures, as well as processor architectures and reverse engineering processes.

 Prior to joining Axom Technologies, he served as chief systems engineer at SAIC, providing architecture and design for a complex telecommunications system.
 As a systems engineer at Lockheed Martin, he supported the Exterior Communications Systems for the Virginia and Sea Wolf class submarines.
 While working for Atlantic Coast Telesys, he served as a software developer for Department of Defense systems, performing modeling in support of the Blackmagic/Blackstream programs and completed system development and design for Voodoo.
-Flowers also served as a lead research engineer at TRW Mel and a system engineer at the National Security Agency where he was responsible for developing the software and hardware requirements and design plans for Roadwarrior.
+Flowers also served as a lead research engineer at TRW Mel and a system engineer at the Department of Defense where he was responsible for developing the software and hardware requirements and design plans for Roadwarrior.

 With more than 25 years of experience in the Intelligence Community, Thomas Lynch has managed telecommunications contracts valued at more than $20 million per year, a business unit earning more than $75 million a year, and staffs of 100-150 people working on major contracts for the Intelligence Community and the Department of Defense.